Marketing Masters Programs

 A course in integrated marketing communications could enable students to understand how advertising, sales promotion, public relations, sales and, in some cases, packaging decisions form a coordinated marketing communications plan.
 Marketing metrics, brand equity and client care are some potential electives.

-Could I Earn a Masters in Marketing and Advertising Online?
+The Importance of a Master’s Degree in Marketing and Advertising

-Per the BLS, the median annual salary for advertising and promotions managers was $125,510 in May 2019.
-Overall, the BLS also projects a 6% growth in employment of advertising, promotions, and marketing managers from 2019 to 2029.
+Per the Bureau of Labor Statistics, the median annual salary for advertising and promotions managers was $127,830 in May 2022.
+Overall, the BLS also projects a 6% growth in employment of advertising, promotions, and marketing managers from 2022 to 2032.

 |State||Employment||Annual Mean Wage|